aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 All other properties of `lambda.Function` are supported, see also the [AWS Lambda construct library](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-lambda).

+The `NodejsFunction` construct automatically [reuses existing connections](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html) when working with the AWS SDK for JavaScript.
+Set the `awsSdkConnectionReuse` prop to `false` to disable it.

 Use the `containerEnvironment` prop to pass environments variables to the Docker container running Parcel: